 Vital sign #5: Checking capillary refill time (CRT) in dogs

-Checking your dog’s capillary refill time is the fifth parameter of learning your dog’s vital signs.
-Capillaries are the tiny blood vessels that run in your dog’s mucous membranes.
+Checking your dog’s capillary refill time is the fifth parameter of learning dog vital signs.
+Capillaries are the tiny blood vessels that provide blood to tissues all over the body.
+The capillaries in your dog’s mucous membranes can give information about their circulatory health.
 When you press against the gum tissue and then release, you’ve pushed the blood out of the capillaries causing the gum to appear white.
 As the capillaries refill with blood, the gums return to pink.
-Capillary refill time (CRT) is the time it takes for a dog’s gum color to return from white to pink after being pressed with a fingertip.
-It’s an important tool in assessing your dog’s normal vital signs.

-While you’re checking the color of your dog’s gums, take a moment to check your dog’s capillary refill time.
+While you’re assessing the color of your dog’s gums, take a moment to check your dog’s capillary refill time.
 Firmly press against your dog’s gum tissue with your fingertip and then quickly release.
 Watch how long it takes for the gum to turn back to pink from white.
 One to two seconds is considered a normal CRT.

-Pro Tip: Dispelling the cold nose myth
+Bonus: Dispelling the cold nose myth

 Here’s a bonus tip for you: A dog’s cold nose is not an accurate way to assess your dog’s health.
 Not only can your dog’s nose be a variety of temperatures and moistness levels, but it also may vary throughout the day.
+The only thing a cold, wet nose tells me is that the dog has recently licked their nose.

 Learn your dog’s vital signs

 You know your dog better than anyone else.
-By taking the time to establish a healthy baseline for your canine companion’s heart rate, body temperature, respiratory refill rate, and CRT, you’re ensuring your dog has the healthiest life possible.
+By taking the time to establish a healthy baseline for your canine companion’s heart rate, body temperature, respiratory rate, mucous membrane color, and CRT, you’re ensuring your dog has the healthiest life possible.
 If your dog is ever sick or injured, you can communicate to your veterinarian how your dog’s vital signs have changed—and help ensure the best outcome possible for your loyal companion.

 What questions do you have about checking your dog’s vital signs?